SungHoHong2/Leetcode-Experiment/medium/Game_of_Life/README.md

 **Infinite Board**
 - Concept
+    - Assume that the live cells are very sparsely distributed in the board
+        - Reduce the computation by using only the live cells to get the next live cells
-    - Avoid storing the entire board in memory
+    - Avoid allocating the entire board in memory
+        - Allocate one row at a time when updating the board
 - [Source code](source/Infinite.py)
 ```python
 class Solution: